 Kalopa State Park

-Kalopa State Park is one of the hidden gems of the big Island.
+Kalopa State Park sits at 2,000 feet on the Hamakua coast, which means it runs cooler and wetter than most of what visitors see.
 Tourists mostly overlook this large forest reserve which also houses a pretty park with picnic facilities.
-The park is at 2000ft elevation and has some great hikes such as an easy family nature hike (0.7-mile loop trail) in a native Ohi’a forest.
+The park is at 2000ft elevation and has some great hikes such as an easy family nature hike (0.7-mile loop trail) in a native Ohiʻa forest.

 To get here, coming from Hilo follow Hwy 19 and turn Ma Uka (towards the mountains) after mile marker 39 onto Papalele road.
 From here you can follow the signs for 2.5 miles.
 Read more about the Kalopa State Park on our website.